nenosinc/RMScannerView/README.md

 Return YES if the scanner should stop looking for barcodes and reporting them after the first successful scan.
 NO if the scanner should continuously scan for barcodes.
 Leaving this delegate method unimplemented will result in the same action as returning YES.

     - (BOOL)shouldEndSessionAfterFirstSuccessfulScan;

+## Properties
+Customize RMScannerView with various animations and logging.
+Properties automatically default to NO. To enable a continuous scan laser animation, set the `animateScanner` property to YES.
+To enable advanced / verbose logging, set the `verboseLogging` property to YES.

+RMScannerView can also display a box around a scanned barcode (provided the `shouldEndSessionAfterFirstSuccessfulScan` delegate returns NO) by setting the `displayCodeOutline` property to YES.